jhpyle/docassemble/_docs/config.md

 the [Google Cloud Translation API] to prepare "first draft" translations for any [ISO-639-1] language you designate.

+Users of **docassemble** have contributed translations of built-in system phrases.
+These are available in the `docassemble.base` package, which is part of the core **docassemble** code.
+To see a list of translation [YAML] files that are available, see the [list of files on GitHub].
+For example, you can use the Italian translation file by including `docassemble.base:data/sources/it-words.yml` in your `words` directive.
+Note that these user-contributed files have been added at various times and may not be 100% complete.

 For more information about how **docassemble** handles different languages, see the [language and locale settings] section and the [functions] section (specifically the functions [`set_language()`] and